 History of Trim Castle: Constructed in the late 12th century by Hugh de Lacy, Trim Castle is the largest Norman castle in Ireland and a cornerstone of medieval Irish history, making it easily one of the best castles in Ireland.
 Over the centuries, the castle passed through various hands, including the Lacy family, who originally built it, and later, the Bourke family.
 Trim Castle saw some military activity, but its importance waned over time as the English influence in Ireland diminished and as newer fortifications were built.
 By the 17th century, this Irish castle fell into disrepair, but it remained a prominent historical site in Ireland.
 In the 20th century, Trim Castle underwent significant restoration, and today it stands as one of the best castles in Ireland to offer a glimpse into Ireland’s Norman past.

-- Explore Ireland’s rich history on a full-day bus tour from Dublin with a local guide.
+- Explore Ireland’s Ancient East on a Full-day Celtic Boyne Valley Tour from Dublin with a local guide.
 Visit Hill of Tara, Trim Castle, Loughcrew’s Cairns, Fore Distillery and Fore Abbey.

 Take a moment to explore the related articles below to help you make the most of your Ireland adventure: